LRydin/jumpdiff/docs/source/index.rst

    :maxdepth: 3

-:code:`JumpDiff` is a :code:`python` library with non-parametric Nadaraya---Watson estimators to extract the parameters of jump-diffusion processes.
+:code:`jumpdiff` is a :code:`python` library with non-parametric Nadaraya---Watson estimators to extract the parameters of jump-diffusion processes.
-With `JumpDiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseries.
+With :code:`jumpdiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseries.

 .. include:: installation.rst

 .. include:: jd_processes.rst

+.. include:: q_ratio_exp.rst

 Table of Content
 ================